-I am not a fan of tomato cages, so when it came to trellising my tomatoes this year, I knew I wanted something different.
-I had heard all kinds of great things about cattle panels, but getting a bunch of 16-foot long metal things home in a Honda Civic seemed complicated.
+I am not a fan of tomato cages, so I went searching for a better trellis for my tomatoes.
+I had heard all kinds of great things about cattle panels, but getting a bunch of 16-foot long metal things home in a Honda Civic seemed unreal.

 Then I stumbled on the Florida Weave, and am SO happy I did.

-The Florida Weave is a faster way to trellis your plants that essentially squeezes the plants between two lengths of twine.
-It’s the method farmers use since it’s quicker than individually trellising tomatoes.
+The Florida Weave is a way to trellis your plants between two lengths of twine.
+It’s one of the methods farmers use since it’s quicker than individually trellising tomatoes.

-You can use this method on both determinate and indeterminate varieties of tomatoes.
-This is also a great trellis option for cucumbers, pole beans, peppers, and any plant that needs staking and grows upward.
+You can use this method on both determinate and indeterminate varieties of tomatoes and it’s also a great trellis option for cucumbers, pole beans, peppers, and any plant that needs staking and grows upward.

 - Do it before the plants grow lots of roots

-You don’t need much for this option, but you will want to choose the right materials.
+You don’t need much to start a Florida Weave, but you will want to choose the right materials.

-There are plenty of options for staking with a Florida Weave.
+There are plenty of options you can use for a Florida Weave stake.
 You’ll want to make sure your stakes are around 6-7 feet tall to accommodate your tomato plants as they grow.
+Since plants can get up to 5-6 by themselves, you also need to account for a portion of the stake being in the ground.

 I used T-posts because they won’t bend over time and can be used for a wide variety of things in the garden.
 They also have looks nooks you better support the twine when you run it around the back of them.